Skip to main content

 Deck Vault (default)Terminate after use

-User experienceLink once, use indefinitelyRe-enter credentials each session
+User experienceStore once, use indefinitelyRe-enter credentials each time

 Operational overheadLow.
-Deck manages the session lifecycle.Higher.
+Deck manages authentication.Higher.
 Your app handles re-linking flows.

 Best forRecurring tasks, long-lived integrationsOne-time operations, high-sensitivity credentials